Tips for Testing and Tracking Glucose and Ketone Levels

-3. If you test after eating specific foods, test at a similar time interval.
-For example: 40, 80 or 120 minutes after the meal.
-This is primarily for glucose as ketone levels will rarely be affected that soon after eating.
+- If you test after eating specific foods, test at a similar time interval.
+For example: 60 or 120 minutes after the meal.
+Note that ketone levels respond more slowly than glucose to foods you eat.
+To learn more about self-experimentation and bio-individuality watch this video.

-6. Keep in mind, with ketones, bigger numbers are not always better.
-A reading of 4 or 5 isn't better than a reading of 1 or 2.
+- Keep in mind, with ketones, bigger numbers are not always better.
+A reading of 4 or 5 isn't necessarily better than a reading of 1 or 2.
 A high reading could mean that your body is very good at producing ketones, but possibly your body isn't great at using them yet.
-Usually once you are fat adapted, you will rarely see those high numbers but you are doing great!
+Usually once you are fat adapted, you will rarely see those high numbers, unless you are fasting.
+So don't chase higher numbers!

-Everyone is different, if you are in the zone, you are doing well.
+Everyone is different, if you are in the zone (ideally 1.0-3.0) you are doing well!